valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 Categories can be shortened to save characters.
 The effectiveness of this is based on tokenization and following up with relevant traits.
 Not all short-hands work due to the AI mixing it up with other words with different meanings.
 If an example isn't given, you have to figure out the meaning yourself.
 Some examples: APPE, MENT, RAITS, CLIM, GEOGR, IZENS, PERSONA

 Shortening when used with purpose and tact works with other aspects of the game too so a trick bears mentioning here.
-If you want to save characters you can save multiple keys like `Enerprise, Enterpp` and use the shorter `Enter` as they key in your WI.
+If you want to save characters you can save multiple keys like `Enterprise, Enterp` and use the shorter `Enterp` as they key in your WI.
 This works better if the small key is a substring of the long name.
 You also want to use a substring that isn't easily confused with other words as is with this example.

 Not all details need their own category.
 RACE, GENDER, AGE can be condensed to `elf/female/25y` then followed by the bigger CATEGORIES.
 The AI picks up common traits just fine by their lonesome.
 TRAITS is a catch-all for when you don't need a big list on a single topic.